donaldmunro/Bulb/README.md

 Vertex-and-IndexBuffer that can optionally have a Material or inherit a Material from a predecessor Material node.
 Can also open a filament filamesh format file.
 * MultiGeometry - A multi-Entity Drawable with the root entity held in Drawable and the remaining children entities in MultiGeometry.
-Can load a .gltf 3D format model using filament gltfio.
+Can load a .gltf 3D format model using filament gltfio, (which does not support multithreading at the moment so loading models is a bottleneck).
 * Material - A Composite whose descendents can inherit the material specified in the node.
 * PositionalLight - A light that is positioned using predecessor transform nodes.